Our two-country model cultivates the best in youth

 and compassion for youth in a distant land that live beyond their experience.

-We bring together not only youths but teachers from both countries in an effort to solve Sierra Leone's educational crisis.
 Since the civil war which ended in 2002, schooling has been inadequate - part-time at best - for most of the country's children.

 Candidates are chosen based on financial need and